 At Michigan State University, we have been dedicated to developing improved potato varieties for the chip-processing and tablestock markets since 1988.
 The program is one of four integrated breeding programs in the North Central region supported through the USDA/NIFA Potato Special Grant.
-At MSU, we conduct a comprehensive multi-disciplinary program for potato breeding and variety development that integrates traditional and biotechnological approaches to breed for disease and insect resistance that is positioned to respond to scientific and technology opportunities that emerge.
+At MSU, we conduct a comprehensive multi-disciplinary program for potato breeding and variety development to meet Michigan's needs.
+Our program integrates traditional and biotechnological approaches to breed for disease and insect resistance that is positioned to respond to scientific and technology opportunities that emerge.
 We are also developing more efficient methods to breed improved potato varieties.